PatrickC12/ProAnubisReconstruction/README.md

      - I have another way of doing this... stay tuned.

 - Looking at angular distributions during ATLAS Luminosity events on 03/04/24 ✔ Done
+     - See if timing information can be used to determine direction of trajectory.

 - Gas mixtures in ProANUBIS:
     - 95% Freon